 The following example filter demonstrates a configuration with multiple filters.

 In this case, there are two blocks: A and B. A contains one condition and B has two conditions in a block.
-The blocks have an AND operator between them, so they must both evaluate to true in order for the call to connect.
+The blocks have an AND operator between them, so they must both evaluate to true for the call to connect.
 To use our strategy from earlier in this article, the call will connect if:

 A) the state is equal to California AND B) the publisher is equal to Publisher Alpha OR Publisher Beta.